Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 “They’ll come home, lad,” Elbarto murmured, resting a big, gnarled, still-strong hand on the boy’s shoulder.
 “Trust in Fi’in.”
 For a moment, their expressions matching in somberness, they were mirror images at opposite ends of life–blue-black hair, ebony eyes, wide cheekbones, pointed chins, olive skin.

-Edrian nodded and fought down the shudder that fought to work its way up from deep inside him.
+Edrian nodded and fought down the shudder rising up from deep inside him.
 Why had he thought that one awful word, “prisoners”?
 He had jinxed himself, consciously glad he was the younger son.
 His father, Erion, had been the youngest son of three.
-When Elbarto had been governor, upheaval in the Central Allied Worlds had brought on a wave of paranoia that led to purges across the colonies of the inner rings of worlds, and military action that clamped down hard on the outlying colonies.
-Even Rensler, as far on the edge of settled space as a Human could go without falling off into nothingness, hadn’t been spared.
+When Elbarto had been governor, upheaval in the Central Allied Worlds had brought on a wave of paranoia that led to purges and military action that clamped down hard on the outlying colonies.
+Even Rensler, as far on the edge of settled space as a human could go without falling off into nothingness, hadn’t been spared.

 Erion’s oldest brother had been taken prisoner.
 The politicians and military puppets had claimed it was protective custody, that he would be a guest of the government, protected from radicals that wanted to destroy any holdovers from less enlightened times.
 The Rensler family had lived as kings for three generations on the world that still bore their name, after leading four ships full of refugees here.
 Supposedly that made their family a target for wide-eyed fanatics who claimed only true egalitarianism would bring peace and prosperity throughout the universe.
 The Rensler family believed it was simply another conveniently spun fable to excuse using fear and manipulation to control the entire star-spanning civilization.